If you have a pending case, here are some practical tips to protect you while your case is pending.

 Please understand our public defenders spend a lot of time in the courtroom and may not be available to return you calls right away.
 Leave a detailed message with his/her office or his/her voice mail with a case number and contact phone number

-NOTE: If you have an emergency (i.e. you can’t make it to your court date: and you can’t reach either your attorney or the Public Defender’s Office, you should contact the court directly.
+NOTE: If you have an emergency, and only in the event of an emergency, and you canít make it to your court date: and you canít reach either your attorney of the Public Defenderís Office, you should contact the court directly.

 Do not discuss your case with anyone other than your attorney.
 Inmates are looking for opportunities to provide information to the prosecution to help their own cases.
 Be aware that this is not a secure website, therefore, DO NOT write to your attorney and discuss the details of your case via e-mail.
 Confidential communication with your attorney should be in person.